Web Analytics

 There are several reasons why disposable sanitary pads are not a choice for many African women.

-Additionally, disposable pads often require clean water and soap, which many African women do not have access to.
+Requires A Lot of Cleanliness.
+Additionally, disposable pads often require clean water and soap, which many African women cannot access.

+Non-Environment Friendly.
 Another reason why disposable pads are not a choice for many African women is that they are not environmentally friendly.
 Disposable sanitary pads are not very sustainable.
 Such pads often end up in landfills, where they take up valuable space and can release harmful toxins into the environment.
 This means that they cannot be reused or recycled.

-Additionally, disposable pads can be challenging to find in rural areas, where many women live.
+Cannot Be Found in Rural Areas.
+Additionally, disposable pads can be challenging in rural areas where many women live.

 Uncomfortable And Wasteful